What is forex?

 When you travel to another country, you usually exchange your money into the foreign currency to spend money there.
 Sometimes, whatever you don’t end up spending you’ll convert back.
 This is forex.

 You’re always trading one currency against another, such as the US dollar against the Canadian dollar (USD/CAD).
 This is called a forex pair.

-Forex is an exceptionally liquid and volatile market, and it’s reacting all the time.
+Forex is an exceptionally liquid market, and it’s reacting all the time.
 This makes it especially attractive to day traders looking for short-term wins.

 There’s no centralized exchange

 Unlike stocks which use exchanges such as the New York Stock Exchange, forex is traded by a decentralized global network of banks.

 You can trade forex 24 hours a day, 5 days a week, from Sunday 5PM to Friday 5PM.
 This is because the time zones of the four trading centres (London, New York, Sydney, and Tokyo) overlap with each other.
 So, when one closes, another opens.